FuqingWang/Kyulux_UI/README.md

 # Kyulux_UI

-For app build/run instructions, go to /app folder
+For build and run instructions, go to /app folder